Thomas Grube

 Filmography (selection)

-Award-winning films such as RHYTHM IS IT! or TRIP TO ASIA, a BBC co-production, are among his most successful cinema documentaries.
-For RHYTHM IS IT! he received the Bavarian Film Award, the German Film Award, the German Cinema Guild Award and a number of other awards.
-For TRIP TO ASIA Thomas Grube received, among others, the "Tiempo del Historia Award" at the Valladolid International Film Festival, the German Cinema Guild Award and the ECHO Klassik Award.
+His most successful cinema documentaries include award-winning films such as RHYTHM IS IT! and TRIP TO ASIA.
+For Rhythm Is It! he received the Bavarian Film Award, the German Film Award, the German Cinema Guild Award and numerous other awards.
+Trip to Asia was honored with the “Tiempo del Historia Award” at the Valladolid International Film Festival, the German Cinema Guild Award and the Echo Klassik Award, among others.
 Both films premiered at the Berlin International Film Festival.
-For his documentary THE ART OF BEING A VIRTUOSO about the pianist Lang Lang (ZDF/ BBC/ SONY) he received the Grand Prix Golden Prague.
-The concert film about the organ virtuoso Cameron Carpenter, which is part of the documentary THE SOUND OF MY LIFE (ZDF / ARTE / WOWOW/SONY), also received the ECHO Klassik Award.
+He received the Grand Prix Golden Prague for his documentary “The Art of Being a Virtuoso” about the pianist Lang Lang.
+Thomas Grube has worked with a large number of international artists.

 Thomas Grube is a member of the German Film Academy.